jkutner/jkutner.github.com/_posts/2017-12-15-update-dependencies-early-and-often.md

 ## Reporting When Dependencies Need Updating

-The built-in [Maven Versions Plugin](http://www.mojohaus.org/versions-maven-plugin/) can generate a report of all your dependencies that are not using the latest version.
+The built-in [Maven Versions Plugin](http://www.mojohaus.org/versions-maven-plugin/) can generate a report of all dependencies that are not using the latest version.
 Run the following command on any Maven app to see if it's dependencies need updating:

 ```
 $ mvn versions:display-dependency-updates